open-lms-open-source/moodle-local_lb_filetransfer/README.md

 # Learnbook File Transfer #

-Learnbook File Transfer is a local plugin to automate user upload in Moodle.
+Learnbook File Transfer is a local plugin to automate user upload and outgoing report in Moodle.
-This plugin will pull the CSV file from remote repository and upload that in Moodle.
+This plugin will pull the CSV file from a remote repository and upload that in Moodle and generate the report and send it back to the remote directory or email.

 Minimum Requirements:
 Moodle Version: 3.6